jasonmacduffie/isles-of-maga/story.md

 - Umbrarum, Matron of Shadows (worshipped by Vespertines)
 - Solum, Matron of Purity (worshipped by Felidines)
 - Vitarum, Matron of the Woods (worshipped by Lacertines)
 - Primarium, Patron of Disaster.
 His demons are called Elementals, which are intelligent beings made of fire, water, air, or earth.
+His Barony is called Tormentia, a region where the land never sits still.
+There are constant earthquakes and landslides, incredible gusts and lightning, and tremendous fires and tsunamis.
+His appearance is as chaotic as his domain: he is a mixture of flames, water, wind, and rock.
+He does not hold a constant shape, but typically presents himself as humanoid.
 - Morborum, Patron of Plague
 - Opulentum, Patron of Deals
 - Nautarum, Matron of the Seas